 This generous gift will allow the department to build a Jain Studies curriculum, host academic lectures, conferences and residencies, and support research on Jainism at both the undergraduate and graduate level.

-The department launched its Jain Studies curriculum in Winter 2021 with Lynna Dhanani "Introduction to Jainism (RST31) and on Jain Devotion (RST 136).
+The department launched its Jain Studies curriculum in Winter 2021 with Lynna Dhanani's "Introduction to Jainism' (RST31) and 'Images of Jain Devotion in Text and Art' (RST 136).